Davie County High School: Football

-Davie High's 2010 football team were the first football team in the school's history to make it to the North Carolina State Championship.
-They lost to Durham Hillside by a score of 40–0 during the 4A championship game.
+Davie High's 2010 football team were the first football team in the school's history to make it to the North Carolina state championship final.
+They lost to Durham Hillside by a score of 40–0 in the 4A championship game.

 Cheerleading

-In 2016, the Davie High School cheerleaders were North Carolina State Champions came in 2nd at Nationals in their division and won the World Championships.
+Davie High School cheerleaders have won many North Carolina state championships and cheer competitions.
+They were North Carolina D1 Medium Varsity champions in 2019, Small Varsity Co-Ed champions in 2011, 2013, 2015, 2017 and 2018, Large Varsity Co-Ed champions in 2009 and 2012, and Carolina Cup champions in 2017 and 2019.

 Wrestling

-The Davie County wrestling team won the 4A dual team state championship in 1994 and 2006.
-They won the 4A individual wrestling state tournament championship in 1995.
-Head Coach Buddy Lowery, who was coach from 1976 to 2019, helped lead Davie's wrestling team to 913-136-2 record as head coach.
+The Davie County wrestling team won the North Carolina 4A dual team state championship in 1994, 2006, and 2024.
+They won the North Carolina 4A tournament team state championship in 1995, 2024, and 2025.
+Coach Buddy Lowery, who was head coach for 43 years from 1976–2019, helped lead Davie's wrestling team to 913-136-2 record during his tenure.
 Lowery was inducted into the Davie County and Salisbury-Rowan Halls of Fame, and the North Carolina Chapter of the National Wrestling Hall of Fame.

 Music

 In April 2016, the DCHS Wind Ensemble, under the direction of Mr. Andrew Jimeson, competed in and won the President's Cup, a national high school band competition hosted by the United States Army Band.
 Pieces played include "A Slavic Farewell", "Grant Them Eternal Rest", and "Virginia Scenes", the latter of which was written special for the 2016 Presidents Cup by James Kazik.

 In November 2017, the Marching Band and Dancing Boots went to Chicago and marched in the McDonald's Thanksgiving Day Parade.
+In 2024, the DCHS Wind Ensemble, now directed by Mr. Matthew Brusseau, was invited once again to compete in the President's Cup.
+Pieces played for this concert were "Our Director" by F. E. Bigelow arr.
+Swearingen, "Aurora Awakes" by John Mackey, and "Red Tails" by Ayatey Shabazz.